chenc118/1XA3/Assign1/Readme.md

 3. requirement 3 has // as well for practicality reasons as I code in java
 4. report arg that changes the output from raw text to HTML (currently only implemented for Haskell errors)
 5. Argument to auto pull(cause literally 99% of the time things won't break unless you're working as a group, then it's 50% of the time)
-6. ~~Implmentation of https://www.xkcd.com/801/ (planned, got java code to modify for this)~~ Not enough time to actually impelment
+6. ~~Implmentation of https://www.xkcd.com/801/ (planned, got java code to modify for this)~~ Not enough time to actually implement
 7. Implementation of https://xkcd.com/1718/ due to accidental ~~bug~~ feature which has resulted in the recursive growth of changes.log and todo.log
 8. Prints out # of lines of code written